oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 1. `profile-generate` takes a given Profile and converts the controls represented by its resolved profile catalog to individual controls in markdown format, with sections corresponding to the content that the Profile adds to the Catalog, along with both the current values of parameters in the resolved profile catalog - and the values that are being modified by the given profile's SetParameters.
 The user may edit the content or add more, and `profile-assemble` then gathers the updated content and creates a new OSCAL Profile that includes those changes.
 1. `profile-resolve` is special as an authoring tool because it does not involve markdown and instead it simply creates a JSON resolved profile catalog from a specified JSON profile in the trestle directory.
 There are options to specify whether or not parameters get replace in the control prose or not, along with any special brackets that might be desired to indicate the parameters embedded in the prose.
 1. `component-generate` takes a given ComponentDefinition file and represents all the controls in markdown in separate directories for each Component in the file.
 This allows editing of the prose on a per-component basis.  `component-assemble` then assembles the markdown for all controls in all component directories into a new, or the same, ComponentDefinition file.
 1. `ssp-generate` takes a given Profile and its resolved profile catalog, and represents the individual controls as markdown files with sections that prompt for prose regarding the implementation response for items in the statement of the control.  `ssp-assemble` then gathers the response sections and creates an OSCAL System Security Plan comprising the resolved profile catalog and the implementation responses.
+Both commands may also include a list of component definitions representing the components referred to in the ssp.
+Rules, parameters and status associated with the implemented requirements are stored in the SetParameters and Properties of the components in the component definitions and represented in the markdown, allowing changes to be made to the parameter values and status.
+These edits are then included in the assembled SSP.
+Note that the rules themselves may not be edited and strictly correspond to what is in the component definition.
-1. `ssp-filter` takes a given ssp and filters its contents based on the controls included in a provided profile.
+1. `ssp-filter` takes a given ssp and filters its contents based on the controls included in a provided profile, or in a list of components to be included in the final ssp.

 In summary, the `catalog` tools allow conversion of a Catalog to markdown for editing - and back again to a Catalog.
 The `profile` tools similarly convert a Profile's resolved profile catalog to markdown and allow conversion to a new Profile with modified additions that get applied in resolving the profile catalog.  `component` tools perform similarly for ComponentDefinitions.
 Finally, the `ssp` tools allow the addition of implementation prose to the markdown of a system security plan, which is then assembled into a JSON SSP on a by-component basis.

-Note that version 1.x of trestle creates SSP's by adding prose directly to the SSP markdown on a per-component basis - but there is no connection with separate ComponentDefinition JSON files.
-This will be changed in version 2 so that control responses can be added to the ComponentDefinition and then merged to create the SSP markdown.
+Note that the original ssp implementation in trestle created SSP's by adding prose directly to the SSP markdown on a per-component basis, and there was no connection with separate ComponentDefinition JSON files.
+This is now changed so that control responses can be added to the ComponentDefinition and then merged to create the SSP markdown.
+In addition, rules and status are captured in the component definition as properties that propogate via markdown into the assembled SSP.
+The OSCAL schema doesn't include a form of implementation status for components in the component definition, which is why trestle embeds the status value in the properties.
+Similarly, rules and rule parameter values are not currently part of the schema, so they are also embedded in properties.

 </details>